Haricharan1212/IITM-Academics/EE1101 Signals and Systems/Notes.md

 > [!note] Wow!
 > The response of the system is determined by unit impulse response
-> - We can give an unit impulse, see what it does, then convolute it with x[n] to figure out y[n]!
+> - We can give an unit impulse, see what it does, then convolve x[n] to figure out y[n]!

-WORK OUT LATER PROPERLY!

 $\delta_{\Delta} (t - k_{0}) \rightarrow h_{k \Delta} (t)$
 $x(t) = \sum_{-\infty} ^{\infty} x(k \Delta) \delta_{\Delta} (t - k_{0})\Delta$